dotnet/designs/accepted/2021/runtime-security-mitigations.md

 Once attackers are no longer able to inject arbitrary code into the process thanks to executable space protections, they start looking for creative ways to leverage existing code in the process to mount the attack.
 [Return-oriented Programming](https://en.wikipedia.org/wiki/Return-oriented_programming) (ROP) and [Jump-oriented Programming](https://www.csc2.ncsu.edu/faculty/xjiang4/pubs/ASIACCS11.pdf) (JOP) are generalized exploit techniques that take advantage of situations where the program uses indirection for control transfer.
 The affected indirection is return address for ROP and function pointer for JOP.
 Control-flow integrity adds validation of these indirections to eliminate or reduce chance of them being used to mount successful attacks.

-The control-flow integrity validations are emerging area.
-They are not yet standardized across operating systems or hardware vendors.
+The control-flow integrity validations are an emerging area.
+It isn't currently feasible to achieve mitigations with the matching security characteristics across operating systems and hardware vendors as the capabilities are not standardized enough.

 ## Intel Control-flow Enforcement Technology (CET)